So you want to hire a Wedding DJ? Experience can make a big difference on the day

-Experience makes a huge difference when it comes to being a Wedding DJ.
-You need to able to deal with many things at once, keeping your cool along the way.
-You might be helping the photographer organise the guests for the first dance whilst the Co-ordinator is checking-in with you regarding timings, meanwhile a guest is asking what sort of music you’ll be playing that evening, and will they like it!
-In short, a DJ needs to be approachable, reliable but above all calm and in control.
+For example they might be helping the photographer organise the guests for the cake-cutting whilst the Venue Co-ordinator is waiting to check-in with you regarding timings, meanwhile a guest is asking what sort of music is going to be played and will they like it!
+In short, a professional Wedding DJ needs to be approachable, reliable but above all calm and in control.

 Over to DJ Chris…